WISDEM/DriveSE/docs/installation.rst

    $ plugin install

-To check if installation was successful try to import the module
+To check if installation was successful try to import the module from within an activated OpenMDAO environment:

 .. code-block:: bash